 Planted over 40 years ago on the roof of the vineyard's underground cave, this classic French garden is a perfectly geometric maze of planter beds, intricately-cut hedges, shrubs, and spiraled trees.
 Surrounded by stunning vistas on all sides, it feels on top of the world.

 But this enchanting oasis is just one chapter of the Newton Vineyard fairytale.
 The property has a large formal garden, spectacularly terraced, with a pagoda and an Asian red gate; unparalleled 360-degree views and, of course, killer wines.

 Founder Peter Newton had a fascinating history.
 Born and raised in England, he was a dispatcher in Palestine during WWII and an Oxford graduate.
-He came to the United States to work as a political journalist on Capitol Hill, before later making his fortune in San Francisco as a paper mogul.
+He came to the United States to work as a journalist in San Francisco, before later making his fortune in as a paper mogul.

 In the 1960s, Newton began purchasing land in Napa Valley and planting grapes, selling some to none other than the Mondavis.
 He was the visionary behind the acclaimed Sterling Vineyards in Calistoga (the white-washed one with the gondola), before selling the property in 1977 to start a new winery atop Napa Valley's Spring Mountain.